Bjoern-Hegstam/shopping-list-js/README.md

 * Keep current error reponse for api requests, but add a proper error page for non-api requests.
 (Flash error message over navbar?)

 * Sanitize input

+* For the future: Look into rebuild using React